 Two bus lines and two MAX train lines stop within 1/4-mile of our building.

 #77 bus: Westbound stops at NW Glisan St. & 10th; Eastbound stops at NW Everett St. & Park

 #17 bus: Northbound stops at NW Broadway & Irving St.; Southbound stops at NW Broadway & Hoyt St.

 MAX train green & yellow lines: Northbound stops at NW 6th & Hoyt St.; Southbound stops at NW 5th & Glisan St.

 Take exit 299B on the left for I-405 N toward U.S. 26 W/City Center.
 Merge onto I-405 N. Take exit 2B toward Everett St./Glisan St. Merge onto NW 14th Ave.
 Turn right onto NW Johnson St. Drive four blocks.
 Destination is on the left.

 Take exit 302A toward City Center.
 Merge onto N Broadway.
 Continue onto the Broadway Bridge.
 Take slight right onto NW Lovejoy St. Turn onto NW 9th Ave. and drive two blocks.
 Destination is on the left.

 On-street parking is available in the area.
 The nearby Station Place parking garage at 1025 NW Station Way offers affordable long-term parking options.
-We have a parking lot with 34 spaces that are available after 5 pm, Monday-Friday, and all day on weekends, free of charge.
-Twelve spaces are open all the time for 2-hour visitor parking.
-Parking patrol is strict and the fine is $50.
+We have a parking lot available for free 2-hour max visitor parking, all hours.
+Parking patrol is strict.